• SERVICES

 Recycling, clean energy power, and modular design for sustainable electronics

 There is also an increased interest among consumer electronics companies to use recycled materials in various products.
-Sony, a Japan-based multinational corporation, has developed a recycled plastic, SORPLAS, and is using it in a range of its products such as audio systems, and televisions since 2011.
+Sony, a Japan-based multinational corporation, has developed a recycled plastic, SORPLAS, and has been using it in a range of its products, such as audio systems and televisions, since 2011.
 In 2022, Logitech, a Swiss-American manufacturer of computer peripherals and software, used recycled plastic in 65% of its mice and keyboards.
 Similarly, in 2021, Acer, a Taiwan-based electronics corporation, launched a series of PCs named Vero, which uses recycled plastics for the chassis and keycaps.
 Acer also launched the Earthion program, an eco-friendly initiative, in the same year and started working closely with suppliers and partners to bring various sustainability measures in product design, packaging design, and production.
-Tech giant, Apple, stopped selling chargers and headphones along with the iPhone in 2020 to cut e-waste.
-The company used 20% of recycled material in all its products in 2021 and uses robots to disassemble or separate metals from e-waste.
-There is 40% recycled content in MacBook Air with Retina display and 99% recycled tungsten is used for iPhone 12 and Apple Watch Series.
+Tech giant Apple stopped selling chargers and headphones along with the iPhone in 2020 to cut e-waste.
+The company used 20% recycled material in all its products in 2021 and uses robots to disassemble or separate metals from e-waste.
+There is 40% recycled content in the MacBook Air with Retina display, and 99% recycled tungsten is used for the iPhone 12 and Apple Watch Series.
 Samsung, a multinational electronics corporation, is using recycled plastics in refrigerators, washing machines, air conditioners, TVs, monitors, and mobile phone chargers.

 Tech companies have also started transitioning to renewable energy and looking for ways to reduce their carbon emissions.
 Intel, a US-based technology company, uses green energy of up to 3,100,000 MWh annually in the manufacturing of processors and computer accessories.
 Samsung’s facility operations in the USA and China switched to 100% renewable energy in 2019.
 In 2021, Microsoft entered into a partnership with IFC, a member of the World Bank Group, to reduce carbon emissions in the organization’s supply chain.
 IFC is said to work with selected Microsoft suppliers in emerging markets, primarily in Asia, to identify technical solutions and financing opportunities to reduce emissions in the production process.